-Companies use our self-hosted Cloud product to provide ExtendSim models in the cloud for use by their internal or external end-users.
-Cloud deployment allows the company's clients, such as its employees or customers, to have remote access to ExtendSim simulations without installing the ExtendSim application on their devices.
+Companies use the self-hosted ExtendSim Cloud product to provide models in the cloud for analysis by their internal or external end users.
+Cloud deployment allows the company's clients, such as its employees or customers, to remotely configure, run, and obtain results from ExtendSim simulations without installing the ExtendSim application on their devices.

 Once a company has set up the ExtendSim Cloud framework on a server, its clients submit credentials to get access to the ExtendSim models.
 Using a customized GUI front end (a web page in a browser or a standalone application) on their devices, the clients can send inputs through the cloud to the models, run the simulations, and receive the results on their computer, tablet, or smartphone.

 The ExtendSim Cloud license has the advantages of remote access via the web, centralized feature updating, and lower or even non-existent learning curves for non-modelers.
 It allows end users who have no simulation experience to benefit from the power of ExtendSim.

 - Imagine plant managers receiving comprehensible and immediate feedback on their tablet regarding line management as they walk the factory floor.

 - Or giving that same manager the ability, based on results achieved from data entered into a simple form, to make a change on the fly that greatly improves production output.

 - Or your sales rep pulling out their smartphone on a sales call to show a prospect their potentially improved bottom line if they use your product.

 An ExtendSim Cloud license is a great solution for organizations who:

 - Want a cloud-based, self-hosted product that provides access to the functionality of ExtendSim without deploying the application to end users.

 - Prefer centralized control and management of ExtendSim models.